BenLee8602/ramiel/README.md

 entities have been rendered.
 Some examples include blur, black and white, and fog.

 ## Entity
 An entity is a 3D object.
-It stores vertices and triangles.
-It also defines the object's shading type, physics properties, and color/texture.
+It references a Model and Texture.
+Also contains shading type, physical properties, and a color if no texture is referenced.

 ## GraphicsBL
-The main graphics class, contains things like screen dimensions, pixel buffers, entities, lighting, and effects.
-Also contains functions for modifying these fields, and rendering a frame.
+Contains the GraphicsBL namespace.
+Public header contains the API, and the private header contains variables for things like entities, lighting, effects, models, textures, and more.

 ## Light
-Defines classes for lighting.
+Defines classes for diffuse lighting.
 This includes directional lighting (ex. the sun), point lighting, (ex. a light bulb) and spotlight (a flashlight).
 Each class implements a function to calculate the lighting on a given vertex.

+## Model
+Stores vertex geometry+texture, and polygon data for a 3D model.

 ## ObjReader
 Functions for loading 3D geometry data from wavefront obj files.